 You must sit your first exam within 12 weeks of your enrolment date.

 To achieve an overall grade of ‘competent’ in the exam, you must achieve the nominated pass mark for each module in the exam.
-If you are deemed ‘not yet competent’ for a module, you are provided with a re-sit and are only required to attempt that module in the resit.
-If a re-sit is required, it must be within 16 weeks of your enrolment date.
+If you’re deemed ‘not yet competent’ for a module, you’re provided with a resit and are only required to attempt that module in the re-sit.
+If a resit is required, it must be within 16 weeks of your enrolment date.